therealJimoh/local-k8s/README.md

 Security is a top priority for me when deploying and managing Addons applications.
 I take steps to ensure that the applications are secure and protected against attacks or exploits.
 I also consider the need for regular updates and upgrades to keep the applications running smoothly and efficiently.

-In conclusion, my top priority are security, stability, scalability and high availability.
+In conclusion, my top priorities are security, stability, scalability and high availability.